mlh2nd/mlh2nd.github.io/misda-controversy/offender-for-a-word.md

 >
 >([Letter 96, 1911](https://m.egwwritings.org/en/book/14075.11073001#11073001))

 The people sending White tithe money were not leaving its use up to their own private judgment.
 They did not have a "para-church organization" to direct it, but they did have a divinely appointed messenger whom they trusted to allocate it faithfully.
+When Howard faced a similar situation, I would not say that his response was wrong, but he also would not have erred had he collected the money and looked for faithful workers who needed support.

 White participated in "redistribution" of tithe, but always encouraged giving through the local church and conference as "a better way" that should be the general rule.
 It is with this background that her other statements on tithing, including those shared in Howard's video, should be understood.